TomerBitonn/Refael-Designs-Website-V2/README.md

 ## 🔄 Request & Deployment Flow

-This diagram shows how requests and deployments are handled in production:
+This diagrams shows how requests and deployments are handled in production:

 ### Request Flow
 ```mermaid